-- 5.1 External Examiners are appointed to act as a moderator of academic and practice documentation standards, to comment on the quality of academic and practice provision and comparability of standards and student performance. - 5.2 For programmes of study with only one appointed External Examiner, the Examiner should have access to all theory and practice assessments set for each module that contributes to the final degree classification. - 5.3 External Examiners should be provided with all draft assessments from theory and practice that contribute to the final award for comment and approval, together with model answers where appropriate.
-Where suggestions for amendment are provided by an External Examiner, Schools should reply to the External Examiner to confirm how their advice has been acted upon.
+- 5.1 External Examiners are appointed to act as a moderator of academic standards, to comment on the quality of academic provision and comparability of standards and student performance. - 5.2 For programmes of study with only one appointed External Examiner, the examiner

-- 5.4 External Examiners are required to consider the consistency and accuracy of marking standards for a programme of study, through reviewing the marking within each module, and between modules of the same level. - 5.5 External Examiners should be provided with marking and assessment criteria used in relation to the assessment of a module, and a mark spreadsheet for each module to which they have been assigned. - 5.6 External Examiners should review a sample of all forms of assessment from across the full mark range (including, for team-taught modules, a selection which shows the full mark range and pass/fail criteria for each assessment).
-This exercise should be completed for all modules that contribute to the final award across theory and practice. - 5.7 Curriculum & Quality Department should notify the External Examiner(s) in advance the size and scope of the sample of work to be scrutinised, within the parameters outlined in 5.6 above, in order to provide sufficient evidence for the External Examiner to determine that internal marking is of an appropriate standard. - 5.8 If an External Examiner does not agree with the marks awarded within a sample of work they may propose a level of moderation (additional to that already undertaken under School policy) or re-marking.
+- should have access to all assessments set for each module that contributes to the final degree classification. - 5.3 External Examiners should be provided with all draft examination papers and other major pieces of assessment that contribute to the final award for comment and approval, together with model answers where appropriate.
+Where suggestions for amendment are provided by an External Examiner, Schools should reply to the External Examiner to confirm how their advice has been acted upon. - 5.4 External Examiners are required to consider the consistency and accuracy of marking standards for a programme of study, through reviewing the marking within each module, and between modules of the same level. - 5.5 External Examiners should be provided with marking criteria used in relation to the assessment of a module, and a mark spreadsheet for each module to which they have been assigned. - 5.6 External Examiners should review a sample of all forms of assessment from across the full mark range (including, for team-taught modules, a selection which shows the full mark range for each assessment question).
+This exercise should be completed for all modules that contribute to the final award. - 5.7 Curriculum & Quality Department should notify the External Examiner(s) in advance the size and scope of the sample of work to be scrutinised, within the parameters outlined in 5.6 above, in order to provide sufficient evidence for the External Examiner to determine that internal marking is of an appropriate standard. - 5.8 If an External Examiner does not agree with the marks awarded within a sample of work they may propose a level of moderation (additional to that already undertaken under School policy) or re-marking.
 This must apply to all students who had undertaken the unit of assessment.
-External Examiners are not permitted to alter the mark of any student. - 5.9 External Examiners should not normally be expected to adjudicate between internal markers.
+External Examiners are not permitted to alter the mark of any student.

+- 5.9 External Examiners should not normally be expected to adjudicate between internal markers.
 Disagreements between internal markers should be resolved before a sample of work is seen by the External Examiner.
 This may be through the use of a third marker, or consultation with senior colleagues within the School.
-In all cases it should be transparent to the External Examiner how the final mark was decided.

-5.10 Where required by the NMC, External Examiners may, as agreed with the School, complete further duties in respect of the assessment process as necessary, for example, review of student admission onto the progression through the RPL process.
-Curriculum & Quality Department should be notified of such arrangements by the School.
+In all cases it should be transparent to the External Examiner how the final mark was decided. - 5.10 Where required by a PSRB, External Examiners may, as agreed with the School, complete further duties in respect of the assessment process as necessary.
+Curriculum & Quality Department should be notified of such arrangements (e.g. participation in clinical assessments) by the School.